-- Assault and battery, and
+- Assault and battery,

 - Medical malpractice.

-Wrongful death damages are intended to compensate heirs for the value of support they could reasonably have expected to receive from the deceased if he or she had lived.
+Wrongful death damages are intended to compensate heirs for the value of the support they could reasonably have expected to receive from the deceased if he or she had lived.

-Such damages can include both economic and non-economic losses.
+Such compensatory damages can include both economic and non-economic losses.
 We discuss each of these in detail, below.

 The period for which such damages are recoverable is the shorter of: